mono/md-website/help/faq.md

 Yes.
 Right click on your project, select 'Options'-\>'Runtime' and select '2.0' from the drop-down list.

-### An Addin is causing MonoDevelop to crash at startup, how do I remove it?
+### An Add-in is causing MonoDevelop to crash at startup, how do I remove it?

-The Addin manager can be launched independently with the command 'mdtool gsetup'
+The Add-in Manager can be launched independently with the command 'mdtool gsetup'

 ### Can I import my Visual Studio 2K5+ project into MonoDevelop?

-MonoDevelop can open, manipulate and save MSBuild-based projects directly in mopst cases.
+MonoDevelop can open, manipulate and save MSBuild-based projects directly in most cases.
 In fact, since MonoDevelop 2.0 the default project format has been VS2008-style MSBuild projects, but VS2005 and VS1010 formats are also handled.

 ### I added an assembly to the GAC, why doesn't it appear in the assemblies list when I try to add a reference in a MonoDevelop project?